Q42/Micrio.Client/templates/grid/README.md

   swipe, "behind", staggered appear, …),
 - **focus** on a single image (zoom into it, with an exit animation), and navigate back to the overview,
-- be driven **declaratively from data**: Micrio Markers and Tours can trigger any of these behaviors.
+- be driven **declaratively from data**: Micrio Markers, multi-image / serial marker tours, and video-tour **events** can trigger any of these behaviors on a timeline.

-Everything below is derived from the source in `src/grid/` — read that if you want the exact behavior behind an API.
+Everything below is derived from the source (`src/grid/`, `src/tour/`, `src/media/`, `src/markers/`) — read those if you want the exact behavior behind an API. `templates/grid/grid.ts` is a runnable demo of all of it.

 ---